cnanders/matlab-quasar/README.md

 # Rotations, Offsets, and Scaling

-Rotations, offsets, and scaling can be applied to the data returned by `quasar`.
+Global rotations, offsets, and scaling can be applied to the data returned by `quasar`.
 For example, a rotation of 45 degrees can be applied to a dipole quasar pattern.

 ```matlab
 out = quasar(...